-Following are the elements that must be included in any K9 Nose Work® competition for title purposes.
+Following are the elements that must be included in any NACSW Trial for title purposes.
 Each of the elements will be worth 25 points for a total possible 100 points overall.
 At each trial, there will be a maximum time limit set for each element; that time limit for the search cannot be exceeded if points are to be awarded.
 The elements may be presented in any order.

-Each competition includes an outdoor search area.
-Examples of areas previously used include the exterior of a building, a parking lot, grassy field, courtyard, etc. This can be an especially difficult element because the competitors must train for a variety of distractions that are encountered outdoors.
-Dogs may have to search while coming across doggie odors, other animal smells (cats, gophers, rodents and other critters), litter, food trash, and simply the smells of the great outdoors.
+Each competition includes at least one outdoor search area.
+Examples of areas previously used include the exterior of a building, a parking lot, grassy field, courtyard, etc. Dogs may have to search while coming across doggie odors, other animal smells (cats, gophers, rodents and other critters), litter, food trash, and simply the smells of the great outdoors.
 Additionally, the dogs will have to search under all weather and wind conditions on trial day.
-The search may be conducted on or off-leash and is set by the NACSW™ official based on safety, and experience level of the dogs.
+The search may be conducted on or off leash and is set by the Certifying Official based on safety.
+The off leash option is rarely offered and would only occur if the search took place in a secured area (Like a fenced in tennis court for example).
 The exterior search area will be clearly identified by flags, cones, tape or other identifiers marking the perimeter of the search area.
 The hides will only be within the designated search area.
-Dogs and handlers may move outside of those areas as part of their search pattern however.
-Handlers may choose to enter the search area from any angle but the clock will begin once they leave the designated start line even if the search command is not issued at that point.
-The location of the hide will remain in the same spot for all competitors to allow for no total time differences in the search.
-The search area and search time limit will be determined by a number of factors including, size of area, weather conditions, complexity, distractors, and title level and will change with each trial location.
+However, dogs and handlers may move outside of those areas as part of their search pattern.
+Handlers may choose to enter the search area from any angle after the dog has crossed the designated start line, but the clock will begin once they cross the designated start.
+The search area and search time limit will be determined on a number of factors including, size, weather conditions, complexity, distractors and title level and will change with each trial location.